Reprovisioning network containers

 For example, you might want to do any of the following modifications to a network container after it has been created:

 - Add a network interface

 Container reprovisioning is a potentially complex operation because it involves modifying a production container in which there could be existing virtual machines (VMs).
 Therefore, BMC highly recommends that you test your reprovisioning process thoroughly in a local sandbox system before applying the process to a production system.

 Also, BMC recommends that you build as much scalability into the original network container blueprint as possible.
 Toggling the dynamic components in the network container is preferable to adding entirely new components to the network container by using the reprovisioning process.

 For detailed information about reprovisioning network containers, see Reprovisioning network containers in BMC Network Automation.

 To reprovision a network container

 In BMC Network Automation, make any required changes to the container blueprint.
-For information about reprovisioning network containers in BMC Network Automation, see Reprovisioning network containers in BMC Network Automation and Configuring a reprovisioning operation for network containers.
+For information about reprovisioning network containers in BMC Network Automation, see Configuring a reprovisioning operation in BMC Network Automation for network containers.

 With the exception of a Network Address Translation (NAT) pool expansion, any networking component added to a blueprint targeted for container reprovisioning must be in a disabled state, otherwise the reprovisioning operation might fail.